 Aside from radio, politics is an integral part of my life as well.
 I served as Democratic Party Chair for Springfield Ward 8 in Massachusetts from 2010 to 2012, and I’m a Precinct Committeeman for Cheatham precinct (Legislative district 27) in Arizona.

-I’m employed as an IT Technician III for the City of Mesa, and have been doing that since I moved here.
+I’m employed as an IT Technician III for the City of Mesa, and have been doing that since I moved here in 2012.